Further Education & Opportunities

 WORK FOR A NON PROFIT

 In addition to regular internships like those mentioned above, the Community Internships in Latin America, a (CILA) program offered by HECUA, provides an off-campus study opportunity that is built around student internships.
 The CILA Program, located in Ecuador, places students in internships with community and non-governmental organizations.
 The bulk of the student's time is spent working in the community with their organization.
 This is supplemented with seminars that provide an academic and analytical focus to the internship experience.
-For more information about CILA, contact the Off-Campus Studies Office or Professor Bev Nagel.
+For more information about CILA, contact the Off-Campus Studies Office.

 Career Advisor: Professor Becky Boling